 Office of Child Care Initiatives

-A primary goal of the OCC is to help ensure early childhood programs support children's healthy growth and development.
+A primary goal of OCC is to help ensure early childhood programs support children's healthy growth and development.
 This goal becomes especially important in the event of a major disaster or emergency, as children are among our most vulnerable populations.
-The OCC has created a webpage of emergency preparedness resources for grantees and child care providers.
+OCC created a web page of emergency preparedness resources for grantees and child care providers.
 Some of the key resources include: